When Do Flat Minima Optimizers Work?: How do minima found by SWA and SAM differ?

-We start by comparing the similarity of flat and non-flat minimizers through linear interpolations.
-This analysis allows us to understand if they are in the same basin and how close they are to a region of sharply-increasing loss, where we expect loss/accuracy to differ widely between train and test.

-Our first observation is that Figures~\ref{fig:flat_vs_non_flat}a and \ref{fig:flat_vs_non_flat}e show that for both tasks, $\swasol$ (marker: $\bm{+}$) is in the same basin as $\nfsol$ (marker: $\bullet$).
-Additionally, when going in the direction from $\swasol$ to $\nfsol$ (i.e., $\alpha > 1$), $\nfsol$ is near the periphery of a sharp increase in loss.
-Conversely, $\swasol$ finds flat regions that change very slowly in loss.
-This finding confirms and extends those of \citet{AV} to models beyond ResNet and PreResNet, and datasets outside of CIFAR100.

-The bias of SWA to flatter loss beneficially transfers to the accuracy landscape too: Figures~\ref{fig:flat_vs_non_flat}b and \ref{fig:flat_vs_non_flat}f show the accuracy/F1 score rapidly dropping off approaching and beyond $\nfsol$.
-Interestingly, in Figures~\ref{fig:flat_vs_non_flat}e and \ref{fig:flat_vs_non_flat}f, we see that for OGB-Code2, for $\alpha<0$, there exist solutions with even better training loss/accuracy but worse test loss/accuracy.
-However, $\swasol$ is very close to the test accuracy maximizer along this interpolation (we will see in \Cref{sec:benchmark} that $\swasol$ consistently improves over $\nfsol$).
+\textbf{Obs.
+1: $\{\swasol, \nfsol\} \in \basin^{\text{NF}}$.} $\swasol$ and $\nfsol$ are in the same basin, as can be seen in Figures~\ref{fig:flat_vs_non_flat}a and \ref{fig:flat_vs_non_flat}e.
+Additionally, $\nfsol$ is near the periphery of a sharp increase in loss, as can be seen when moving in the direction from $\swasol$ to $\nfsol$ (i.e., $\alpha > 1$).
+Conversely, $\swasol$ finds flat regions that change slowly in the loss.
+This bias of SWA to flatter loss beneficially transfers to the accuracy landscape too: Figures~\ref{fig:flat_vs_non_flat}b and \ref{fig:flat_vs_non_flat}f show the accuracy/F1 score rapidly dropping off approaching and beyond $\nfsol$.
+Interestingly, in Figures~\ref{fig:flat_vs_non_flat}e and \ref{fig:flat_vs_non_flat}f, we see that for Code2, for $\alpha<0$, there exist solutions with even better training loss/accuracy but worse test loss/accuracy.
+However, $\swasol_{\text{GIN}}$ is close to the test accuracy maximizer along this interpolation.
+Future work may inspect why the cross entropy loss function used for GIN/Code2 seems less well correlated with its accuracy compared to WRN/CIFAR100.

-Turning now to SAM, $\samsol$ (marker: $\bm{\times}$) and $\nfsol$ are \emph{not} in the same basin: Figures~\ref{fig:flat_vs_non_flat}c and \ref{fig:flat_vs_non_flat}g show that there is a significant loss barrier between them, respectively.
-This is an interesting result because we expect different basins to produce qualitatively different predictions, one of the motivations behind combining models via ensembling \cite{snapshot_ensembling, deep_ensembles}.
-Figures~\ref{fig:flat_vs_non_flat}d and \ref{fig:flat_vs_non_flat}h show that $\samsol$ and even nearby points in parameter space achieve higher accuracies/F1 scores (i.e. generalize better) than $\nfsol$ and points around it.
-We investigate the $\samsol$ basin further in Section \ref{subsec:2d}.
+\textbf{Obs.
+2: $\samsol \in \basin^{\text{SAM}} \ne \basin^{\text{NF}}$.} $\samsol$ and $\nfsol$ are not in the same basin: Figures~\ref{fig:flat_vs_non_flat}c and \ref{fig:flat_vs_non_flat}g show that there is a high loss barrier between them, respectively.
+Figures~\ref{fig:flat_vs_non_flat}d and \ref{fig:flat_vs_non_flat}h show that $\samsol$ and even nearby points in parameter space achieve higher accuracies/F1 scores (i.e., generalize better) than $\nfsol$ and points around it.
+This is an interesting result because we expect different basins to produce qualitatively different predictions, one of the motivations behind combining models, even if they exhibit different performances \cite{snapshot_ensembling, deep_ensembles}. \citet{grewaldiversity} successfully combine models yielded by different optimizers, and we think future work should study ensembling SAM and non-SAM solutions.